 The trays themselves are made of super flexible silicone that makes popping the frozen item out super easy, and the rims are fitted with sturdy steel, so you can stack the trays easily while the meals are freezing.
 They have a flat lid to keep everything steady in the freezer.
 They’re super easy to clean and really durable.
 I’m officially obsessed.
 Click here to grab them on Amazon or click here to buy directly from the website.

 Meal Prep Dinner Time-Saving Hack #2: Premade ingredients.

 And don’t forget the deli counter!
-Rotisserie chickens, tuna salad, and even getting a container or two of pre-sliced tomatoes, chopped broccoli salad, and other things the deli may have on hand for their ease can help you out a ton, also.
+Rotisserie chickens, tuna salad, and even getting a container or two of pre-sliced tomatoes, chopped broccoli salad, and other things the deli may have on hand can help you out a ton, also.

-Meal Prep Dinner Time-Saving Hack #3: Keep it easy, mama.
+Meal Prep Dinner Time-Saving Hack #3: Keep like with like

-I store a lot of my meal prep storage items in a bag so I can just plop it next to me and not have to go hunting in a drawer somewhere.
+I store a lot of my meal prep storage items in a cloth bag that stays hung up on the wall in my pantry.
+That way, I can just plop the bag open next to me, and all my favorite prep items are within reach.

 When I make recipes, I go to the trouble of printing them out on actual paper (my kids use the sheets afterwards as drawing paper) and tape them up or use a magnet, so they’re easy to refer to.